 During her tenure at NPT, Grace has overseen the strengthening and diversification of the National Park Trust Board, the establishment of a Leadership Council, the rebuilding of NPT’s staff and operations, the development of foundation/corporate partners and collaborators, and the redesign of its websites and communications and branding strategy.
 She also is responsible for the enhancement and the development of key partnerships and collaborations with government, conservation, education and health organizations, including the Department of the Interior, First Lady Michelle Obama’s Let’s Move! initiative, the President's Every Kid in a Park program, National Park Service, American Academy of Pediatrics, U.S. Army Corps of Engineers, U.S. Forest Service, Outdoor Alliance for Kids, Children and Nature Network, and numerous independent, public charter, and public schools across the country.

 Grace holds an AB degree in chemistry (biologic specialization) from Duke University, worked as an analytical chemist at the National Institutes of Health, and then as an editor for Analytical Chemistry published by the American Chemical Society.
-For ten years, Grace served on the board of the Bullis School, an independent school in Potomac, MD, where she played a leadership role in the school’s strategic plan and development initiatives including two capital campaigns and the annual fund.
+For ten years, Grace served on the board of the Bullis School, an independent school in Potomac, Maryland, as vice chair and played a leadership role in the school’s strategic plan and development initiatives including two capital campaigns and the annual fund.